NeLLi-team/gvclass/README.md

 # GVClass - Giant Virus Classification Tool

 GVClass assigns taxonomy to giant virus contigs and metagenome-assembled genomes (GVMAGs).
-It uses phylogenetic analysis based on giant virus orthologous groups (GVOGs) to provide accurate classification from domain to species level.
+It uses phylogenetic analysis based on giant virus orthologous groups (GVOGs) to provide classification from domain to family level; genus- and species-level calls are only meaningful when the query is very close to an existing reference and should be treated as "nearest-reference label" rather than an ICTV assignment.

 ## Quick Start